sudara/alonetone/CONTRIBUTING.md

 ```

 In the worst case `rm -rf node_modules` and `yarn install` again.

-## Optional installs

-The frontend code can take advantage of `MorphSVGPlugin` for more fluid SVG animations.
-If you have access to the plugin you can replace the stub file in `app/javascripts/animation/` to use the plugin.

-## Logging in

-After the bootstrap data is loaded, you can login using the test account.
-Username is "admin" and password is "testing123"

-After login, click on the "Upload" button to upload your first mp3.

 ## Nomenclature and Historical Baggage That Can And Should Change